MohamedAbdeen21/News-Recommender/README.md

 ## Credits

-These are some of the people helped me through their content to create this project:
+These are some of the people who helped me through their content to create this project:
 - Scrapy: John Watson Rooney [YouTube](https://www.youtube.com/c/JohnWatsonRooney)
 - Docker and docker-compose: [Alexey Grigorev](https://www.linkedin.com/in/agrigorev/?originalSubdomain=de) from [DataTalksClub](https://www.youtube.com/channel/UCDvErgK0j5ur3aLgn6U-LqQ)